 Streaming quality set to Auto or High.
 More information about video quality settings can be found in our Playback Settings article.

 The following Amazon Fire TV devices currently support Netflix in Ultra HD:

 Fire TV Cube

-Netflix is available in HDR on the Amazon Fire TV Stick 4K.
-To stream in HDR, you will need:
+Netflix is available in Dolby Vision and HDR on the Amazon Fire TV 4K stick.
+To stream in Dolby Vision or HDR, you will need:

 A smart TV that supports either Dolby Vision or HDR10 and Netflix, connected to your device via an HDMI port that supports HDCP 2.2 or later (usually the HDMI 1 port).

 A 4 Screen Netflix plan.
 You can check which plan you're currently on at Netflix.com/ChangePlan.

 Streaming quality set to High.
 More information about video quality settings can be found in our playback settings article.